-- □ Excused absence from a clinical must have proper documentation or it will be considered unexcused.
-Even with excused documentation students must make-up clinical time for successful completion of the class/program. - □ Clinical assignments are important for administering safe nursing care to the assigned patients and are necessary to measure student's attainment of the course and clinical objectives.
-Failure to hand in these clinical assignments when due may result in an unsatisfactory clinical grade and potential failure of the course. - □ If the student fails the clinical aspect of a course, for any reason, the student must repeat the theory and clinical component to successfully pass the course.
+Students must arrive at the clinical on time and stay the duration of the entire clinical.
+Students will sign in and out of the clinical just like they do in the classroom.
+Being late or leaving a clinical early will be considered a missed clinical hours/day and the student may fail the course.
+Clinicals are set up well in advance and Valley cannot guarantee clinical make-up time.
+The student must follow the same protocols for contacting the instructor and/or school if he/or she knows they will be tardy or absent from the clinical experience.
+Excused absence from a clinical must have proper documentation or it will be considered unexcused.
+Even with excused documentation students must make-up clinical time for successful completion of the class/program.
+Clinical assignments are important for administering safe nursing care to the assigned patients and are necessary to measure student's attainment of the course and clinical objectives.
+Failure to hand in these clinical assignments when due may result in an unsatisfactory clinical grade and potential failure of the course.
+If the student fails the clinical aspect of a course, for any reason, the student must repeat the theory and clinical component to successfully pass the course.
 After two failures of any of the nursing courses, the student will have failed the Practical Nursing Program.
-There are NO REFUNDS for completed course work. - □ Bereavement: If a student must miss class to attend a funeral, the student must bring in a document of verification of funeral.
-Time absent for bereavement may not exceed three days. - □ Court and or Legal Appearance: When a student is subpoenaed to appear in court, the time missed from class/clinical/lab will be counted as being absent.
-The documentation may be any paper form of documentation there is/was a court order requirement for that may include, but not limit to, Jury Duty, Order to Appear, Subpoena, - □ Medical Emergencies: A doctor note demonstrating that the student had to personally see a healthcare provider, or, if a parent, spouse, child, or other dependent required medical care that also required the student's attendance and/or transportation to the medical facility. - □ Work Related Mandatory Training: If a student is required to attend a work-related mandatory training or event, they will be required to provide documentation from their direct supervisor explaining the reason and date for the mandatory attendance. - □ Military Related Training: If a student is either in an active or inactive military status and are required to a mandatory military training activity and can provide written documentation attesting to the start and end dates of the training. - □ NUR140 Attendance Requirement: Students are required to have 840 total attended hours, equally distributed to represent 100% attendance based on scheduled hours in all previous coursework to enter NUR140.
-If students do not meet these hour requirements, they will be placed on Retake status until hour requirements are met.
-Hours must be made up in a designated timeframe to ensure that the student is able to complete their program within the required 150% timeframe of SAP.
-(See Satisfactory Academic Progress.) - Other: If the student misses hours for any other reason, a written explanation may be submitted to the instructor.
+There are NO REFUNDS for completed course work.
+Simulations are used on a limited basis and only when approved by Valley College Administrators.
+Simulations follow the same rules as clinics.
+Ex cused Absence (Planned or Emergency) suc occasion, a student may miss a class/clinical/lab because of unavoidable or extenuating circumstances has personal injury or illness, death in the immediate family, court appointed dates, and military service. see types of genuine circumstances are considered an excused absence.
+Bereavement : If a student must miss class to attend a funeral, the student must bring in a document of verification of funeral.
+Time absent for bereavement may not exceed three days.
+Court and or Legal Appearance : When a student is subpoenaed to appear in court, the time missed from class/clinical/lab will be counted as being absent.
+The documentation may be any paper form of documentation there is/was a court order requirement for that may include, but not limit to, Jury Duty, Order to Appear, Subpoena, Medical Emergencies : A doctor note demonstrating that the student had to personally see a healthcare provider, or, if a parent, spouse, child, or other dependent required medical care that also required the student's attendance and/or transportation to the medical facility.
+Work Related Mandatory Training : If a student is required to attend a work-related mandatory training or event, they will be required to provide documentation from their direct supervisor explaining the reason and date for the mandatory attendance.
+Military Related Training : If a student is either in an active or inactive military status and are required to a mandatory military training activity and can provide written documentation attesting to the start and end dates of the training.
+Other: If the student misses hours for any other reason, a written explanation may be submitted to the instructor.
 (Reminder, faculty may exercise their right to deduct points for assignments, quizzes, or tests.)